JohnLavender474/Elive-Meal-Service-API/README.md

 </ol>

-If for any reason you want to build from source instead of the running the jar, you can load this project into IntelliJ and create a run configuration for run the main method in App.java.
+If for any reason you want to build from source instead of the running the jar, you can load this project into IntelliJ and create a run configuration for running the main method in App.java.
+IntelliJ

 Alternatively, if for any reason you prefer or need to do so (such as inability to install JRE locally), you can look into running Java on Docker: